rust-lang/book/second-edition/src/ch12-04-testing-the-librarys-functionality.md

 Great, our test fails, exactly as we expected.
 Let’s get the test to pass!

-### Writing Code that Gets the Test to Pass
+### Writing Code to Pass the Test

 Currently, our test is failing because we always return an empty vector.
 To fix that and implement `search`, our program needs to follow these steps:

-1. Iterate through each line of the contents.
+* Iterate through each line of the contents.
-2. Check if the line contains our query string.
+* Check if the line contains our query string.
-   * If it does, add it to the list of values we're returning.
+* If it does, add it to the list of values we’re returning.
-   * If it doesn't, do nothing.
+* If it doesn’t, do nothing.
-3. Return the list of results that match.
+* Return the list of results that match.

 Let’s take each step at a time, starting with iterating through lines.